cca/cca_invenio/notes/permissions-communities.md

 It's much easier to setup an ad hoc community in Invenio for any use case (e.g. MarComm, Campus Planning) because we don't have to redesign the submission form and record display from scratch each time.
 The builtin roles and community settings support many use cases.
 It is _harder_ to set up nuanced exceptions.
 For instance, some programs had EQUELLA workflows whereby specific accounts would review specific _types_ of submissions; that won't be possible without straying too far from Invenio's defaults.

-**RESEARCH**: how difficult is it to _remove_ a subcommunity from its parent?
-Do the records stay in the parent community?

 #### Academic Programs

 One community per program.